Action Hepatitis Canada

 • It was difficult to determine what the annual HCV treatment initiation target for each P/T should be, as there are few recently published sub-national prevalence estimates.

-HCV and HBV prevalence estimates should be updated urgently for all P/Ts.
+• HCV and HBV prevalence estimates should be updated urgently for all provinces and territories.

 Health Equity Data